spectrocloud/librarium/packages/docs/content/04-clusters.md

 # Overview

 Kubernetes clusters in Spectro Cloud are instantiated from cluster profiles.
-A cluster definition in Spectro Cloud consists of a reference to a cluster profile, cloud configuration, and cluster size and placement confuguration.
-The following high level tasks are performed as part of the cluster creation:
+A cluster definition in Spectro Cloud consists of a reference to a cluster profile, cloud configuration, as well as the cluster size and placement configuration.
+The following high-level tasks are performed as part of the cluster creation:

-* Orchestration of compute, network and storage resources on the cloud environments along with the required placement infrastructure.
+* Orchestration of computing, network, and storage resources on the cloud environments along with the required placement infrastructure.
 * Installation and configuration of various Kubernetes components like Kubelet, API servers, etcd, scheduler, etc.
-* Installation and configuration of cloud specific network (CNI) and storage (CSI) plugins.
+* Installation and configuration of the cloud-specific network (CNI) and storage (CSI) plugins.
-* Securing of the cluster infrastructure and configuration in accordance with relevant OS, Kubernetes and cloud security best practices.
+* Securing of the cluster infrastructure and configuration in accordance with the relevant OS, Kubernetes, and cloud security best practices.
 * Deployment of additional add-ons such as Prometheus, Permissions Manager, Vault, etc., as specified in the cluster profile.

 # Images

-Spectro Cloud provides VM images for cluster compute infrastructure out of the box for the most recent versions of operating systems such as Ubuntu, CentOS, RHEL.
-These images are security hardened based on the respective CIS Benchmarks.
+Spectro Cloud provides VM images for cluster computing infrastructure out of the box for the most recent versions of operating systems such as Ubuntu, CentOS, RHEL.
+These images are security-hardened based on the respective CIS Benchmarks.
 Kubernetes components such as kubelet, kubeadm, etc. are pre-installed in these images.
 The specific image for a cluster is derived from the Operating System and Kubernetes packs configured in the cluster profile.

 The out of the box images are hosted either in the public cloud (AWS - AMI, Azure - VHD) or Spectro Cloud's storage repository (vSphere - OVA).
 During provisioning, the image is copied (if missing) to the desired cloud region or downloaded onto a private datacenter.

 ## Customization

 Spectro Cloud provides various forms of customization options for VM images.
-All these customization options require a private pack registry to be setup with customized OS packs.
+All these customization options require a private pack registry to be set up with customized OS packs.

 ### Customize out of the box images

-Spectro Cloud's out of the box images are security hardened and have Kubernetes components pre-installed.
+Spectro Cloud's out of the box images are security-hardened and have Kubernetes components pre-installed.
 Additional components can be installed on the images at runtime by defining one or more Ansible roles in the customized OS pack.
 Spectro Cloud’s orchestration engine creates a new image by instantiating a VM instance from the out of box image and executing the specified Ansible roles on the instance.
 This custom image is used for cluster provisioning.
 The customized image is tagged with a unique signature generated from the pack definition so that it can be reused for future cluster provisioning requests.

 ### Bring your own Image